Loch Lomond Golf Club: History

 While Clan Colquhoun had occupied the site of the present club since ancient times, the medieval Rossdhu Castle was constructed by Sir John Colquhoun in 1457 along with the private chapel of St. Mary of Rossdhu when his lands were consolidated into the free Barony of Luss.
 Rossdhu is derived from the Scottish Gaelic ros dubh, meaning the "black headland".

 Mary, Queen of Scots visited in 1563 and her household ate a fish supper on 17 July including salmon, ling, and trout cooked in butter.
-The castle was ruined in a fire after the construction of Rossdhu Mansion (ruins can be seen directly behind the course's 18th green).
+The castle was ruined in a fire after the construction of Rossdhu Mansion and ruins can be seen directly behind the course's 18th green.

 The central portion of the present house, known as Rossdhu Mansion, was completed in 1773.
 The grand Georgian manor house was constructed by Sir James Colquhoun and was likely designed by well-known architect John Baxter to replace the 15th-century castle, though no documentation survives.
 This was the family seat when Sir James Colquhoun, 3rd Baronet led the clan and the writer Janet Colquhoun was his wife.

 Until the late 1970s, the house was home to Sir Ivar Colquhoun, 8th Baronet, and Lady Colquhoun.
 They loaned many original pieces of furniture and artwork to the restored manor house in 1994, thus assuring that Rossdhu Mansion would be historically preserved notwithstanding ownership by the club.

+Ownership and Paradise Papers revelations

+In 2025, investigative journalism outlet The Ferret uncovered previously unknown details about the ownership of Loch Lomond Golf Club through leaked Paradise Papers documents.
+The club is owned and operated by a firm incorporated in the Cayman Islands, a British overseas territory known for its financial secrecy.
+As of 2014, the ownership of Loch Lomond Golf Club Limited included over 500 secret shareholders, comprising politicians, business executives, bankers, and sports personalities.
+Notable shareholders identified in the documents included: